Maritime Fish Chowder

 Storage

-- Leftover fish chowder can be stored in an airtight container in the fridge for up to three days.
-Reheat gently on the stovetop or microwave, stirring occasionally.
+- Store leftover chowder in an airtight container in the refrigerator for up to 3 days.
+Reheat gently over low heat on the stovetop, stirring occasionally, until warmed through.
+Avoid boiling when reheating to keep the broth smooth.

 Printable Recipe Card